 “It’s fair to say that most consumers probably don’t care what NBER thinks,” Franz adds.
 “They see inflation above 9%, sharply higher energy prices and declining home sales.
 They feel the impact of those data points.
-The labor market is one of the only data points that isn’t signaling a recession right now.”
+The labour market is one of the only data points that isn’t signaling a recession right now.”

 The U.S. added 372,000 jobs in June, higher than most economists expected.
 The unemployment rate remained steady at 3.6%, close to a record low.
 However, as Franz explains, that number reflects a supply-demand mismatch in an economy that hasn’t fully recovered from the pandemic.
 In the months ahead, he expects greater numbers of jobseekers to return.
 That should increase the unemployment rate as companies reduce hiring.